NexTechFusion/rawen/README.md

 Rawen is a highly experimental project to discover the potential of AI as a desktop copilot.
 It should form a foundation for further research and development on our main objective.

-The code may be spaghetti but AI will fix this in the future.
+The code is spaghetti but AI will fix this in the future.